Health

 Why are vaccines especially important now?

-The COVID-19 pandemic has resulted in more kids delaying or missing routine immunizations that are normally given during their well-child appointments.
-Missing immunizations puts kids at higher risk of catching serious, preventable diseases, such as measles, meningitis or whooping cough.
-And even if children don’t get severely ill themselves, without the protection vaccines provide, kids are more likely to pass germs along to people around them who may get severely ill.
-That means it’s more important than ever to make sure your children are up to date on their vaccines.
+Missing immunizations puts kids and teenagers at higher risk of catching serious, preventable diseases, such as measles, meningitis or whooping cough.
+And even if they don’t get severely ill themselves, without the protection vaccines provide, they are more likely to pass germs along to people around them who may get severely ill.
+That means it’s important to make sure your children are up to date on their vaccines.

 Vaccines are safe and effective, and they’re our best defense against the spread of these life-threatening, preventable diseases.
 If you have any questions or concerns about getting your children vaccinated, talk with your healthcare provider or your local Walgreens pharmacist.